Shu1L0n9/ViTSGMM/readme.md

 ## 🧼 Clean STL-10 Dataset, 🔧 How to Load?

 🎉 We uploaded our cleaned STL-10 dataset to Hugging Face!
-You can easily load and use it with the 🤗 `webdataset` library.
+You can easily load and use it with the 🤗 'datasets' or `webdataset` library.

 ### 🥸 Load with datasets library (Recommended, Quick start)